 What about traveler’s diarrhea?

 All of our meals are prepared by those who cater to travelers and offer the highest health standards possible.
 However, given the environment, it is best to expect to experience traveler’s diarrhea sometime during the trip while hoping, of course, that you are like most people and don’t experience any symptoms.
 Symptoms can range from just a squiggly-belly feeling to severe cramping and loose stools.
 Usually this resolves within one to three days.
-We will have charcoal tablets and Imodium A-D on hand and can administer either to those students who have permission to take these over-the-counter medications.
 Please talk to your doctor about specific recommendations for your situation.
+We will have Imodium A-D on hand and can administer it to students who have permission to take this over-the-counter medication in severe situations.

 Can I bring gifts or donations to give to local children?

 Thank you for your generosity!
-We do not give gifts directly to individuals; instead, a few weeks before our departure, we will ask our local partners what their greatest needs are and then we will share these “wish lists” with you.
+We will be distributing gently used clothes and shoes in a mountain community and you are invited to collect these items and bring them to Guatemala.
+Additionally, a few weeks before our departure, we will ask our local partners what their greatest needs are and then we will share these “wish lists” with you.
 If you would like to contribute items from an organization’s wish list, it would be certainly be appreciated.
 Also, by participating in this trip you will be supporting several community initiatives since your program fee includes a donation to each of the organizations where we will be volunteering.

 I have more questions.
 What should I do?

-Get in touch.
+Get in touch!
 We would love to hear from you.
-You can submit a question using the button below.
+You can submit a question using this Ask A Question link.